katholiek-onderwijs-vlaanderen/sri4node/README.md

 - `me` the return of the identify function

 The function must return a [Q promise][kriskowal-q].
-If one of the `afterread` methods rejects its promise, all error objects are returned to the client, who receives a 500 Internal Error response.
+If one of the `afterread` methods rejects its promise, all error objects are returned to the client, who receives a 500 Internal Error response by default.
 It should `reject()` with an object that correspond to the SRI definition of an [error][sri-errors].
+When rejecting, an object can be provided to produce a different output.
+The object must have the following properties:
+- `statusCode` is the http status code to be returned in the response.
+- `body` is the body of the http response
 Mind you that *path* does not makes sense for errors in afterread methods, so you should omit it.

 ### afterupdate / afterinsert